• HomeBreadcrumb separator

 Service providers

 Hairdressers, plumbers, window cleaners: they all come into contact with the public.
 And if your business causes them harm you could be left with a hefty legal bill.
-Reactions to hair dye, injuries suffered by left-out tools: these can all leave your business vulnerable to a claim.
+For example, reactions to hair dye, or injuries suffered by left-out tools.
+These are just an example of the type of problems that can leave your business vulnerable to a claim.
 Having insurance in place can help ensure you can cover the costs if those claims are successful.

 Shop owners

 Whether you own a corner shop, bakery, tech shop or something else entirely, customers will be on your premises.
-You might have employees working for you too.
-If any of them slips on a wet floor, trips over a loose wire or is hit by falling stock, your business could be sued, leaving you with a hefty legal bill, medical expenses and compensation to pay.
-The right insurance can help you cover it.
+You might have employees working for you, too.
+If any of them slips on a wet floor, trips over a loose wire or is hit by falling stock, your business could be sued.
+This could leave you with a hefty legal bill, medical expenses and compensation to pay.
+But the right insurance can help you cover it.

 Tradesperson